OWASP/threat-dragon/README.md

 ##Running the unit tests

-The unit tests are written using Jasmine and can be run with Karma using a Grunt task or using npm.
-This will also run JShint.
-Install recent versions of Chrome, Firefox and IE then run the tests using

-`grunt test`
+The unit tests are written using Jasmine and Karma.
+Coverage is by Istanbul.
+A few different npm scripts are available:

+* `test-client-phantomjs`, `test-client-firefox`, `test-client-chrome`, `test-client-ie`: runs client side tests using the specified browser
+* `test-server`: runs the server side tests
-To test using PhantomJS and Firefox (this is what runs on the Travis CI server)
+* `test`: runs jshint, client side tests on Firefox and PhantomJS and server side tests (this is what runs on Travis CI)

-`npm test`
+* `test-local`: runs jshint, client side tests on all browsers and then the server side tests (useful as a pre-push git hook)
+* `citest`: continously runs client side tests in PhantomJS with `--single-run false` (useful while coding)

 **Note:** If you are on Windows and are having problems installing Karma, the simplest way to resolve this seems to be to install Python v2.7.x (not v3+) and then install Visual Studio Express as per the SO answer suggested in [this link](http://codedmi.com/questions/298619/npm-install-g-karma-error-msb4019-the-imported-project-c-microsoft-cpp-defau).
 This sounds mad, but the alternative is a world of pain installing various patches and components one by one.
 At least it's free :o/

-###The unit test coverage progress
+###Unit test coverage progress

 We aim to maintain unit test coverage at > 90%